pnp/cli-microsoft365/docs/docs/cmd/teams/meeting/meeting-list.md

 : The email of the user or shared mailbox, omit to retrieve meetings for current signed in user.
 Use either `id`, `userName` or `email`, but not multiple.

 `--startDateTime <startDateTime>`
-: The startdate used to query for meetings
+: The start date used to query for meetings.

 `--endDateTime [endDateTime]`
-: The enddate used to query for meetings
+: The end date used to query for meetings.

 `--isOrganizer`
-: Set to retrieve only meetings the user is organizer for
+: Set to retrieve only meetings the user is organizer for.

 --8<-- "docs/cmd/_global.md"